thomas-mauran/thomas-mauran/README.md

 Hi there!
 I'm **Thomas Mauran**, a passionate apprentice engineer in DevOps.
 When I'm not immersed in code, you can find me exploring the latest in technology or enjoying outdoor adventures. 🚀

-- ⚠️ **Currently looking out for a summer 2024 internship to validate my engineering degree** !

 - 🌱 I’m currently learning **Kotlin**, micro services and assembly

 - 🔭 All of my projects are available on **github** or on my [portfolio](https://thomas-mauran.com/)